cvit-mip/chextriev/README.md

 - `graph_transformer` is adapted from the well maintained [GitHub repository](https://github.com/lucidrains/graph-transformer-pytorch) of the graph transformer architecture with added functionalities to support the project requirements.
 - `model` contains definitions and architectures for the various models used in the project.
 - `notebooks` includes Jupyter notebooks used for analysis, visualizations, and initial experiments.
 These were later converted to Python scripts for streamlined execution.
-- `others` contains scripts for data processing and transferring data to large compute servers, specific to our setup.
+- `others` contains scripts for data processing and transferring data to HPC cluster, specific to our setup.
-- `output` directory is where results are stored in a tabular format, detailing top-3, top-5, and top-10 retrieved images.
+- `output` is where results are stored in a tabular format, detailing top-3, top-5, and top-10 retrieved images.
 - `Res2Net` contains the multi-scale ResNet50 model definition borrowed from [this repository](https://github.com/Res2Net/Res2Net-PretrainedModels).
 - `scripts` includes the command scripts to train any model including hyperparameter tuning.